To say that the London music scene is overwhelming is like saying winters in Canada are a little bit cold.

 For example, coloratura, lyric and dramatic are all types of soprano, meant for specific musical roles.

 There is a danger inherent in classifying one’s voice as any given type, without probing the breadth of its range.

-Who remembers singing in the school choir; being placed along fellow students whose voices are so different from yours, and being expected to stay in tune with them?
+Who remembers singing in the school choir; being placed among fellow students whose voices were so different from yours, and being expected to stay in tune with them?

 Singing out of your range, especially without proper warm up, can prove downright harmful to your vocal training.

 We will learn more about training your voice a bit later.
 For now…